On the diameter of subgradient sequences in o-minimal structures: O-minimal structures and stratifications

-\end{proposition} \begin{proof} We first prove the case that $M\subset \mathbb{R}^n$ is a bounded standard $L$-regular cell, and then establish that all the desired properties are preserved under bi-Lipschitz homeomophims.
+\end{proposition} \begin{proof} We first prove the case where $M\subset \mathbb{R}^n$ is a bounded standard $L$-regular cell, and then show that all the desired properties are preserved under bi-Lipschitz homeomorphisms.
 Recall that an $L$-regular cell has constant $C>0$ if the norms of derivatives of all the defining functions of the cell are bounded by $C$ \cite{kurdyka2006subanalytic,kurdyka2001quasi}.
 If an $L$-regular cell $M\subset \mathbb{R}^n$ has constant $C$, then it is $(C+1)^{n-1}$-quasiconvex \cite[Lemma 1.1]{kurdyka2001quasi}.
 For bounded standard $L$-regular cells, we prove the following stronger claim.